moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 "Professional Achievements and Activities".

-- Teaching and Learning: I have taught 130% more units than has been outlined for the LPSOE track over that past two years and have went above and beyond to innovate the courses I have taught.
+- Teaching and Learning: I have taught 130% more units than has been outlined for the LPSOE track [should you link to language?] over that past two years and have went above and beyond to innovate the courses I have taught.
 - Professional Achievements and Activities: I have published 2 journal articles, 3 conference papers, hosted a very successful research conference